djndl1/CSNotes/net/overview.md

 |               |
 +---------------+
 |               |
-|  Transport    | increase reliability, provide delivery abstractions
+|  Transport    | stengthen the deliveery guarantees of the Network layer: increase reliability, provide delivery abstractions
 |               |
 +---------------+
 |               |
-|    Network    | how to combine multiple links into networks
+|    Network    | how to combine multiple links into networks and internetworks
 |               |
 +---------------+
 |               |
-|     Link      | how to send to finite-length messages between directly connected computers with reliability
+|     Link      | how to send to finite-length messages between directly connected computers with reliability (within a link)
 |               |
 +---------------+
 |               |